-SEA Topic Alternative 1 Mitigation/ Enhancement Alternative 2 Mitigation/ Enhancement Biodiversity, ++ + Flora and Fauna The policy restricts development outside settlement boundaries.
+SEA Topic Alternative 1 Mitigation/ Enhancement Alternative 2 Mitigation/ Enhancement Biodiversity, Flora and ++ The policy restricts + The proposed policy Other policies Fauna development outside settlement boundaries.
 This will ensure previously undeveloped land is protected and will reduce the potential for sub-urbanisation.
-This will have a positive impact on biodiversity as it will protect existing habitats and reduce habitat fragmentation.
-The proposed policy restricts development outside settlement boundaries.
+This will have a positive impact on biodiversity as it will protect existing habitats and reduce habitat fragmentation. restricts development outside settlement boundaries.
 This will ensure previously undeveloped land is protected and will reduce the potential for sub-urbanisation.
 This will have a positive impact on biodiversity as it will protect existing habitats and reduce habitat fragmentation.
-However the policy does allow for essential Other policies within the LDP will prevent development within designated sites and promote green infrastructure link which would help enhance the environment.
+However the policy does allow for essential within the LDP will prevent development within designated sites and promote green infrastructure link which would help enhance the environment.

-development which

-could have a slight

-negative impact on the

-environment.

-Population +/- +

-There is potential for To ensure that There is potential for

-both positive and the settlement both positive and

-negative impacts on the can support the negative impacts on the

-population as a result of population the population as a result of

-the existing policy.
-By policy could be the existing policy.
-By

-restricting development redrafted to allow restricting development

-to areas within key infrastructure to areas within

-settlement boundaries development settlement boundaries

-the policy will ensure outside the policy will ensure

-that land within settlement that land within

-settlements will be boundaries. settlements will be

-developed which could developed which could

-help create more vibrant help create more

-community.
-However, a vibrant community.
-By

-community will be allowing rural business

-unable to expand and to grow the proposed

-grow which may be policy will help sustain

-needed in order to the communities.

-sustain the community.
+development which could have a slight negative impact on the environment.
+Population +/- + There is potential for both positive and negative impacts on the population as a result of the existing policy.
+By restricting development to areas within settlement boundaries the policy will ensure that land within settlements will be developed which could help create more vibrant community.
+However, a community will be unable to expand and grow which may be needed in order to sustain the community.
+To ensure that the settlement can support the population the policy could be redrafted to allow key infrastructure development outside settlement boundaries.
+There is potential for both positive and negative impacts on the population as a result of the existing policy.
+By restricting development to areas within settlement boundaries the policy will ensure that land within settlements will be developed which could help create more vibrant community.
+By allowing rural business to grow the proposed policy will help sustain the communities.
 Human +/- +

-•